Business Tangible Taxes

 IN PERSON:

-- You can pay in person with checks and cash at the teller windows in the Collector’s office on the second floor of City Hall, located in Kennedy Plaza.
+- You can pay in person with checks, cash, or debit/credit card at the teller windows in the Collector’s office, City Hall Room 203.
 We are open Monday- Friday from 8:30-4:30.
 In July and August, we close at 4:00.

 THROUGH YOUR BANK: